timwilliam/tims-kernel-devel/NOTES.md

 sudo vim /etc/grub.d/40_custom
 ```

 Add a new entry for the newly compiled kernel.
-You can get the default menuentry with the `sudo cat /boot/grub/grub.cfg` and then update it to suit your need.
-An example for this is what written below.
+You can get the default menuentry with the `sudo cat /boot/grub/grub.cfg` and then update with the kernel version yu just compiled before.

 ```bash
 #!/bin/sh